dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 To start describing our allocation algorithm  let's start answering this question: "What does the heap allocator do?".

 Well the answer is, as we already know: it allocates memory, in bytes.
 If the program ask _X_ byte, the allocator will return an address point to an area of memory exactly of _X_ byts (well that is not exactly true, it can be little bit more, since there could be some minimum allocatable size).
+Technically also the VMM is allocating memory, but the biggest difference is that the Heap is allocating bytes, while the VMM is allocating Pages.

-If we are writing an OS, we already know that the ram can be viewed as a very long array, where the index is the Memory Location Address.
+If we are writing an OS, we already know that the ram can be viewed as a very long array, where the index is the memory location address.
 The allocator is returning this indexes.
 So the first thing we can see so far, is that we need to be able to keep track of the next available address.

 Let's start with a very simple example, assume that we have an address space of 100 bytes, nothing is allocated yet, and the program makes thhree consecutive alloc calls: